jpinit/jpinit.github.io/_posts/2026-03-16-simple-rman-level-0-and-level-1-backup-structure.md

 }
 ```

+## Why use backup as copy
+Having a text backup of your spfile and controlfile can be invaluable in certain restore scenarios.
+What if you loss your entire server, and cannot remember the layout of your database files.
+Is it on /u0??
+The backup controlfile will provide you the list of directories you need to recreate for the restore.
+Other valuable information,  location of redo logs, archivelogs, and initialization parameters values.

 ## Why separate level 0 and level 1 backups

 There is also value in keeping level 0 and level 1 backups in separate files.